Black Holes or Frozen Stars? A Viable Theory of Gravity without Black Holes: Derivation of the Lagrangian

 defines a particular solution of \eqref{epostulate}.
 As usual, the general solution $S$ of the inhomogeneous problem \eqref{epostulate} is the sum of this particular solution $S_0$ and the general solution of the corresponding homogeneous problem, which is in our case

-Thus, $S-S_0$ should not depend on the preferred coordinates $X^\a$.
-But this is simply a well-known way to define the action of GR.
+Thus, $S-S_0$ should not depend on the preferred coordinates $\x^\a$.
+But this is simply a well-known way to define the most general Lagrangian of GR.
 So we obtain

-where only the term $S_0$ depends on the preferred coordinates $X^a$, while $S_{GR}$ and $S_{matter}$ are covariant, and only $S_{matter}$ depends on the matter fields $\varphi_m$.
+where only the term $S_0$ depends on the preferred coordinates $\x^a$, while $S_{GR}$ as well as $S_{matter}$ have to be covariant, and only $S_{matter}$ depends on the matter fields $\varphi_m$.
 This action may differ from \eqref{Sgamma} because it can contain non-minimal interactions with matter fields in $S_{matter}$ and higher order terms like $R^2$, $R^{\mu\nu}R_{\mu\nu}$ and so on in $S_{GR}$.
 But our context is that of an effective field theory, so there is no reason to restrict the action to the lowest order terms \eqref{Sgamma}.
 All higher order terms may be present, they will be simply suppressed in the large distance limit.

 Note that this derivation not only derives the gravity part $S_0+S_{GR}$ of the action, but also the main property -- covariance -- of the matter part $S_{matter}$, or, in other words, the Einstein equivalence principle.
-The main ingredients of this derivation of relativistic symmetry are the action-equals-reaction symmetry of the Lagrange formalism and the choice of the $g_{\mu\nu}$ (or, equivalently, of the $\mathfrak{g}^{\mu\nu}$) as independent variables so that the conservation laws do not depend on the matter fields $\varphi_{m}$:
+The main ingredients of this derivation of relativistic symmetry are the action-equals-reaction symmetry of the Lagrange formalism and the choice of the $g_{\a\b}$ (or, equivalently, of the $\mathfrak{g}^{\a\b}$) as independent variables so that the conservation laws do not depend on the matter fields $\varphi_{m}$:

 How restrictive is our postulate \ref{postulate}?
 This is an interesting question which we have to leave to future research.

 \end{appendix}